mlogan914/sdtm-data-pipeline-aws/docs/datadog_integration.md

 }
 ```

-### 3. Set up the Datadog Log Forwarder (Lambda)
+### 3. Set Up the Datadog Log Forwarder - Lambda
-- An overview of the Datadog Forwarder can be found [here](https://docs.datadoghq.com/logs/guide/forwarder/?tab=cloudformation)
+An overview of the Datadog Forwarder can be found [here](https://docs.datadoghq.com/logs/guide/forwarder/?tab=cloudformation).

-- The Datadog Forwarder is an AWS Lambda function that ships logs from AWS to Datadog — in this case, specifically forwarding CloudWatch and S3 logs.
+The Datadog Forwarder is an AWS Lambda function that ships logs from AWS to Datadog — in this case, specifically forwarding CloudWatch and S3 logs.

-Install the Forwarder using the Terraform resource `aws_cloudformation_stack` as a wrapper on top of the provided CloudFormation template.
+To install the Forwarder, use the Terraform resource `aws_cloudformation_stack`, which acts as a wrapper on top of the provided CloudFormation template.

 Datadog recommends creating separate Terraform configurations:

-- Use the first one to store the Datadog API key in the AWS Secrets Manager, and note down the secrets ARN from the output of apply.
+1. Use the first one to store the Datadog API key in the AWS Secrets Manager, and note down the secrets ARN from the output of `terraform apply`.
+> NOTE: This step isn't necessary if you're referencing the ARN directly in Terraform, as shown in the configuration below.
-- Then, create a configuration for the forwarder and supply the secrets ARN through the DdApiKeySecretArn parameter.
+2. Then, create a configuration for the forwarder and supply the secrets ARN through the `DdApiKeySecretArn` parameter.
-- Finally, create a configuration to set up triggers on the Forwarder.
+3. Finally, create a configuration to set up triggers on the Forwarder. **Third Configuration**: Configure the log group triggers for the Forwarder.

-By separating the configurations of the API key and the forwarder, you do not have to provide the Datadog API key when updating the forwarder.
-To update or upgrade the forwarder in the future, apply the forwarder configuration again.
+By separating the configurations for the API key and the Forwarder, you avoid having to provide the Datadog API key when updating the Forwarder.
+To update or upgrade the Forwarder in the future, simply reapply the Forwarder configuration.

-KMS Configuration:
+KMS Configuration (Step 1):

 ```
 kms.tf